What Is Psychological Distress? An Overview

 While exercise and activity have been shown to be important for your health, it can be just as important to balance activity with sleep.
 Good sleep gives your body a chance to recover from daily activities and stress.
 Sleep gives your heart a chance to rest, keeps your immune system functioning optimally, and allows you to form long-term memories.

-Even in our health-conscious society, many people do not realize the effects that diet can have on mood.
-A lack of proper nutrition can affect mood and energy.
-For example, there are nutrients in certain foods and diets that have been linked to improvement in symptoms of depression.
+Even in our health-conscious society, many people do not realize the effects of diet on mood.
+A lack of adequate nutrition may affect mood and energy.
+For example, certain nutrients in foods and diets have been linked to improvement in symptoms of depression.
 When stress levels are already a concern, the effect of poor nutrition can compound the distress.

 Getty/Vadym Pastukh